McKayla Maroney Sues USA Gymnastics For Trying To 'Conceal' Doctor's Sexual Abuses

 She elaborated on the abuse in her complaint, saying she was repeatedly molested by Nassar — across three continents and often at competitions "hosted, sanctioned, supervised, and/or endorsed" by the U.S. Olympic Commitee.

-At the time Maroney tweeted her story in October, USA Gymnastics applauded her in a public statement.
+When Maroney tweeted her story in October, USA Gymnastics applauded her in a public statement.

 "USA Gymnastics admires the courage of those, like McKayla Maroney, who have come forward to share their personal experiences with sexual abuse," the group said, adding: "We, like so many others, are outraged and disgusted by the conduct of which Larry Nassar is accused.
 We are sorry that any athlete has been harmed during her or his gymnastics career."